fernandopalafox/fernandopalafox.github.io/content/truth.md

 You should face truth because it will force you to become the best version of yourself.
 Truth shines a bright light on what you lack.
 When you face it and ask "why did I fail?" or "how can I be better?" (and you also want the answer) you can begin to improve.
-And if you don't feel like you deserve becoming a better person, think the people you love.
+And if you don't feel like you deserve becoming a better person, think of the people you love.
 Pursue truth for them, because if you don't, someone else will eventually carry the burden you're avoiding.

-When you face truth, you let go of the identity you spend so much energy maintaining.
+When you face truth, you let go of your identity.
-Personally, this experience feels like driving down a hill with no brakes.
-When I stop clinging to the stories I tell myself about experience, and instead just take them for what they are, I typically feel panic.
-I'm used to being in control, but part of facing truth is accepting that I can't control truth, and that's scary.
-Facing truth means I stop building a story about why I'm anxious, angry, sad, happy, or ashamed.
-Instead I accept and lean into these emotions and accept my flaws, talents, life situation, mistakes, and begin to do something about them.
+Think of how much energy you spend maintaining the identity defined by yourself, society, friends, family, and social media.
+Perhaps you're known as the generous, hospitable person only because you're afraid of facing all the anger and resentment lives inside of you.
+Or perhaps you try to be as independent and competent as possible because you're afraid of feeling dependent.
+And there is no way that your identity would ever allow that, because your identity has the labels: independent, competent, and resourceful.
+We all have faults, vices and bag habits.
+Some of them are easy to recognize, but some of them are so scary, so against who we're "supposed" to be, that we spend an immense amount of effort trying to pretend they don't exist.
+But in a war against yourself, you'll never win.
+And the only way to become the best version of yourself is by surrendering yourself to the truth and accepting your shadow.
+And when you do, perhaps you'll find an immense amount of power you never knew you had.

 > "The cave you fear to enter holds the treasure you seek" - Joseph Campbell

-> "The bad news is you’re falling through the air, nothing to hang on to, no parachute.
-The good news is, there’s no ground.”
-> ― Chögyam Trungpa

-When you face truth you let go of the identity defined by yourself, society, friends, family, and social media.
-As you let go of identity, and [do your job](https://www.attentiveman.com/blog-1/2019/1/31/kq48odczcbpti3ugxy3hcig6zx6bgm), you'll become better.
-My friend Dan recently reminded me of this great Latin proverb:
-> "Cuando te toca, ni aunque te quites y cuando no, ni aunque te pongas"

-Which loosely translates to "When it's your turn, it doesn't matter if try to avoid it, and when it's not your turn, you won't get it even if you try."
-Face truth, surrender yourself to life, and things will fall into place.

 However, facing truth is harder than avoiding it and will always come with some sacrifice.
-To me, this has meant buckling down on work and missing out on parties and trips and losing some friends.
+To me, this has meant buckling down on work and missing out on parties and travel and losing some friends.
-To you, the sacrifice may be different, but it will nonetheless be there.
+To you, the sacrifice may be different, but it will be there.
 As Christopher Hitchins said:
 > "In life you most choose your regrets."